Why Do Dementia Patients Always Hungry or Eat So Much?

 Dementia and Constant Hunger: What Caregivers Need to Know

-Dementia can significantly impact a person's appetite and eating habits, often leading to issues like constant hunger, overeating, or an increased appetite.
-These changes can result from various factors associated with dementia, such as memory loss, medication reactions, and difficulties recognizing fullness.
-Dementia patients may forget they've eaten or become impulsive with their food choices, leading to excessive consumption.
+Dementia often alters appetite, leading to constant hunger, overeating, or increased food intake.
+These changes stem from factors such as memory loss, medication reactions, or difficulty recognizing fullness.
+Dementia patients may become impulsive with food choices, resulting in excessive eating of food.

 Understanding the Link Between Dementia and Constant Hunger